Integrated Management of White Mold in Soybean Production

 Figure 3.
 White mold disease cycle.
-Illustration by Marilyn Hovius.
+Illustration by Marilyn Hovis.

 Cultural Practices for White Mold Management

-Soybean Variety Selection – There is no absolute resistance available to white mold – all varieties can get the disease under severe pressure – but differences in tolerance exist between varieties.
+Soybean Variety Selection: There is no absolute resistance available to white mold (all varieties can get the disease under severe pressure), but differences in tolerance exist between varieties.
 DuPont Pioneer variety ratings range from 2 to 7 on a scale of 1 to 9 (9 = resistant).
-Ratings reflect varietal differences in the rate at which infection develops and the extent of damage it causes, and are based on data from multiple locations and years.
+Ratings reflect varietal differences in the rate at which infection develops as well as the extent of damage it causes and are based on data from multiple locations and years.
 Choosing varieties that rate high for tolerance is an important management practice in areas that commonly encounter white mold.
 Your local Pioneer sales professional can suggest white mold tolerant varieties with a complete package of traits needed for top soybean production in your area.

-Crop Rotation – Rotation with a non-host crop is an effective means of reducing disease pressure in a field.
+Crop Rotation: Rotation with a non-host crop is an effective means of reducing disease pressure in a field.
 Non-host crops include corn, sorghum, and small grains.
-Susceptible crops to avoid in a rotation include alfalfa, clover, sunflower, canola, edible beans, potato and others.
-Depending on soybean tolerance, field history and other factors, more than 1 year away from soybeans may be required to reduce white mold problems.
-Because sclerotia survive for up to 10 years in the soil, rotation is only a partial solution.
+Susceptible crops to avoid in a rotation include alfalfa, clover, sunflower, canola, edible beans, potato, and others.
+Depending on soybean tolerance, field history, and other factors, more than one year away from soybeans may be required to reduce white mold problems.
+Because sclerotia survive for up to ten years in the soil, rotation is only a partial solution.